michal-niedzwiedzki/php-testing/README.md

 In class Triangle method `getPerimeter()` returns perimeter equal to the sum of all sides of a triangle, method `getArea()` returns area of a triangle using Heron's formula.

-1. Take a look at test method `TriangleTest::test_getArea()` and based on it provide implementation for yet incomplete test in method `test_getPerimater()`.
+Take a look at test method `TriangleTest::test_getArea()` and based on it provide implementation for incomplete test in method `test_getPerimater()`.

-2. Test your implementation manually in browser.
+Test your implementation manually in browser.
 Then run PHPUnit `vendor/bin/phpunit`.

 **Question:** which method of testing was simpler, manual or automated?